How To Get Empowered With God’s Power, Today!

 John 14:26, “But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.

 While the salvation message is very clear, some may wonder how to begin.
-Everyone’s process of salvation begins when they are born again of water (full immersion baptism) and the Holy Spirit (the baptism of the Holy Spirit), but how does someone actually seek God for His Holy Spirit anointing?
+Everyone’s process of salvation begins when they are born again of water (full immersion baptism) and the Holy Spirit (being filled with the Holy Spirit), but how does someone actually seek God for the Holy Spirit anointing?
 The answer is very simple: pray.

 There is no precise prerequisite to being born again of the Holy Spirit.
 Some people experience the anointing while being prayed for by others who are part of the Body of Christ (have themselves repented, been baptized in water and by the Holy Spirit, and are following the Lord’s will).
 Other people are anointed with the Spirit as they pray in solitude to God; yet others experience the infilling of the Spirit as they come up out of the waters of baptism and seek the Lord at that point.
 We even know some people who have been baptized with the Holy Spirit as they’ve spoken to God while riding their motorbikes, or driving their cars on the way home from a fellowship meeting, or when they’ve come across a particularly breathtaking patch of scenery, for example.

-Receiving the baptism of the Holy Spirit seems to depend on – quite simply yet very powerfully – the following:
+Receiving the Holy Spirit seems to depend on – quite simply yet very powerfully – the following:

 1) The state of your heart – its desire to be obedient to the Word of God, recognizing that you don’t line up to God’s standards and that you need Jesus’ help (the Holy Spirit is described as – amongst other things – the “Helper”).
 This is repentance.